-Image by current Full-Time Photography programme, Julian Oldenburg.
+Image by Full-Time Photography programme alumni, Julian Oldenburg.

 Our intensive, yearlong course of study is structured to develop technically refined, creative photographers, who are able to explore and define their goals, situate their work within a broad meaningful context, and establish a solid foundation from which to build their careers.

 The course curriculum is content driven and student-centred, drawing on the participation of both the individual and the group.
 Coursework will consist of weekly assignments, group critiques, class discussions, practical exercises, tutorials and individual mentoring sessions.
 Students are encouraged to be experimental with their project assignments, rigorous in their research and exploration, and professional in their conduct.

 At the end of their studies, students will leave with Practical and Creative Portfolios, a personalised website, documentary short, extensive experience in showcasing work on an exhibition and a business vision.
 Past students who have successfully completed their studies at Orms Cape Town School of Photography have pursued careers in advertising, publishing, fine art, and as freelance photographers.

 Classes occur 5-days per week, from Mondays to Fridays.

 R95 000 (includes 15% VAT)APPLY HEREDOWNLOAD PROSPECTUSBOOK AN ONLINE CONSULTATION

 Don’t be afraid of the portfolio!
 As part of your application, we would like to get to know you better.
 The portfolio is not to see if you are a competent photographer already but to understand you better.
 The portfolio can be completed with a DSLR or even on your smartphone camera.
 Please read through the below carefully.
 If you have any questions, please email email@example.com

 - Take three photographs on the topic: The Self Portrait